I've been training with weights for 15 years. I probably

 the wife and kids.

-Sorry, I know of no low volume support group but perhaps you
+Sorry, I know of no low volume support group, but perhaps

-can find an online forum board that advocate high intensity training
+you can find an online forum board that advocates high intensity

-or abbreviated workouts for hard gainers with similar philosophies.
+training or abbreviated workouts for hard gainers with similar

 Thanks so much for your quick response.
 I cannot tell you